Sorry, you need to enable JavaScript to visit this website.

 Grade Progression Ratio

-The Grade Progression Ratio (GPR) is a standard component of forecasting school enrollment.
-In many cases, the best predictor of future enrollment is past enrollment.
-The GPR captures the school enrollment patterns of students as they progress from grade to grade.
-For example, the PK3 to PK4 GPR for SY14-15 is calculated by dividing the number of students in PK4 as of the SY14-15 audit by the number of students who were in PK3 as of the SY13-14 audit.
-A ratio of larger than 1 (or greater than 100%) means there were additional students who were not enrolled the previous grade.
-A ratio of less than 1 (or less than 100%) means that students may be transferring away from the city, sector, school, or out of the public school system.
+The Grade Progression Ratio (GPR) is a standard component of school enrollment forecasting.
+In many cases, past enrollment is the best predictor of future enrollment.
+The GPR captures students’ enrollment patterns as they move from one grade to the next.
+For example, the PK3-to-PK4 GPR for SY16-17 is calculated by dividing the number of students in PK4 in the SY2016-17 audit by the number of students who were in PK3 in the SY2015-16 audit.
+A ratio greater than 1 (more than 100%) indicates that additional students entered who were not enrolled in the previous grade.
+A ratio below 1 (less than 100%) suggests that students may be transferring away from the city, sector, school, or the public school system.

-GPRs are different than re-enrollment because they do not necessarily reflect the same students.
+GPRs are different than re-enrollment because they don't necessarily reflect the same students.
 For example, if there were 100 students in PK3 in Year 1, and all 100 left the system while 110 new students enrolled in PK4 in Year 2, the GPR would be 1.1 or 110% (110/100).
-The tables provided here include 3 year moving averages in the tooltips.
+The tables provided here include 3-year moving averages in the tooltips.

 image of lightbulbShare insights or feedback.